AgrimArsh/QuantumUntangled/_posts/2021-02-07-Quantum-States-And-The-Bloch-Sphere-9f3c0c445ea3.md

     <figcaption></figcaption>
 </figure>

 Can you see why this makes sense?
 As mentioned before, the Bloch sphere is a visual representation of quantum states, based off their property of measurement, showing their degree of superposition between 0 and 1.
-If we consider the positive z-axis as the 0 state and negative z-axis as the 1 state, then it would make sense that absolutely no portion of the vector should lie anywhere outside of the negative z axis, since there’s a 100% probability of measuring a “1” in this state and nothing else!
+If we consider the positive $$z$$-axis as the 0 state and negative $$z$$-axis as the 1 state, then it would make sense that absolutely no portion of the vector should lie anywhere outside of the negative $$z$$ axis, since there’s a 100% probability of measuring a “1” in this state and nothing else!
 Now try plotting some states on your own: how about the “0” ket?
-How about making both the coefficients “alpha “ and “beta” set to 1/sqrt(2)?
+How about making both the coefficients $$\alpha$$ and $$\beta$$ set to $$1/\sqrt{2}$$?
 Try it out!

 ### Where Do I Go From Here?
 Next Steps…